jvaloto/salesforce-field-permission/README.md

 - Select permission set from a list
 - Add Object API and Field API as text fields
 - Select fields from a object
+- Select fields and let extension search in what permission set are used
 - Create/Update permission set fields
 - Set org as default for next use
 - Set permission set as default for next use